bendash/json_api/Readme.md

 ## Users Manual ##

-This extension requires the 'routing' extension written by Xavier Perseguers.
+This extension requires the [routing](http://typo3.org/extensions/repository/view/routing) extension written by Xavier Perseguers.
 After installing, you may do some URL Rewriting for the routing eID Query Parameter as suggested in the [Documentation](http://docs.typo3.org/typo3cms/extensions/routing/Introduction/Index.html) of the routing extension:
 Be sure to add the line at the top of your htaccess.